-The most time-consuming operation frequently performed by an actor is stochastic emitting an optimal output signal.
-The only actor type that was implemented in QSMM before version 1.15 is small actor.
-A small actor performs the operation of stochastic emitting an optimal output signal in the following steps:
+The most time-consuming operation frequently performed by an actor is adaptive emitting an output signal.
+The only actor type implemented before QSMM 1.15 was small actor.
+A small actor performs the operation of adaptive emitting an output signal in the following steps:

-From the standpoint of computer implementation, the most time-consuming is the first step when the actor calculates relative probabilities of all possible output signals.
-For example, to choose an optimal output signal from a set of 16 output signals, the small actor has to perform 16 evaluations of a relative probability function.
-This situation is illustrated in Figure 2.2.
+From the standpoint of computer implementation, the most time-consuming is the first step when the actor calculates the relative probabilities of all output signals.
+For example, to adaptively select an output signal from a set of 16 output signals, the small actor has to perform 16 evaluations of a relative probability function.
+Figure 2.4 illustrates this situation.

-Efficiency in solving a problem by a large actor (as well as by small one) depends on a relative probability function used, i.e. on a function that returns the relative probability of signal emitting.
-The default function used by a large actor can provide moderate efficiency in solving certain kinds of problems, e.g. the identification of current environment state.
-Those developers, who are unsatisfied with results produced using that function, can supply a custom function via corresponding API calls.
+The adaptivity of behavior of a large actor (as well as small one) depends on a relative probability function used, that is, on a function that returns the relative probability of selecting a signal.
+The default function used by a large actor can provide moderate efficiency in solving certain kinds of problems, for example, the identification of a current environment state.
+Developers unsatisfied with results produced using that function can provide a custom function via corresponding API calls.

-A large actor supports fast stochastic choice of output signals by using a tree that contains nodes controlled by a small actor.
-With every tree node, the following entities are associated:
+A large actor performs fast stochastic selection of output signals by using trees containing nodes controlled by a small actor.
+The following entities correspond to every tree node:

-Tree structure is illustrated in Figure 2.3, where indexed letters “s” represent intermediate action choice states, and indexed letters “o” represent intermediate output signals.
+Figure 2.5 illustrates this tree structure.
+Indexed letters “s” denote intermediate action choice states, and indexed letters “a” denote intermediate output signals.

-A large actor performs the operation of stochastic emitting an optimal output signal by the following algorithm:
+A large actor performs the operation of adaptive emitting an output signal by the following algorithm:

-Thus, using a tree, represented in Figure 2.3, choosing an optimal output signal from a set of 16 output signals requires only 8 evaluations of a function that yields the relative probability of signal emitting.
-A taller binary tree would provide the selection of an optimal output signal from a set of 256 output signals using 16 evaluations of the function.
+Thus, using a tree represented in Figure 2.5, the adaptive selection of an output signal from a set of 16 output signals requires only 8 evaluations of a function returning the relative probability of a signal.
+A taller binary tree would provide the adaptive selection of an output signal from a set of 256 output signals using 16 evaluations of the function.